IlyaMokin/gimme-stat/readme.md

  - `--barSize=200` - set length of progress bar in chars, default value set at 100 chars
  - `--table` - generate table with shot personal commit statistic
     - Note: can be used with `--appendtomd` flag, this will add table to you statistic file
+ - `--daily` - generate per day statistic based on number of changed lines.
+    - Note:Progress bar length calculations based on day with greatest number of changed lines.
+This day result takes as 100%.
  - `--appendtomd=codersStatistics`  - will create `codersStatistics.md` file with statistic in your project  directory
     - Note: you can set default name for report file at `gimme.config.js`  but in this case result file will be create or update every time you use `gimme-stat`.